gbadev-org/tonc/content/edmake.md

 I never really knew about PN until it started coming with devkitARM, but it looks really good.
 I haven't used it that much myself, but only because I am still content with context.
 That said, PN is probably the better editor, and as it may come with the toolchain, chances are you'll have it already.

 For all its benefits, I should say this though: by default, it seems to ignore the desktop color scheme.
 This may not sound like a big deal, but because the background color defaulted to a hard white, I literally couldn't even look at the thing for more than a minute.
 When I first tried to fix this in the options, it seemed that you could only change this on a type-by-type basis instead of globally.
-Took me a while to figure out I'd been looking in the wrong place <span class="kbd">:P</span> all along.
+Took me a while to figure out I'd been looking in the wrong place <kbd>:P</kbd> all along.
 Look under Tools-\>Options-\>Styles, not under Tools-\>Options-\>Schemes.

 To add commands for makefiles, go to Tools-\>Options-\>Tools (@fig:pn-make), and select the ‘Make’.
 Then add 2 commands for ‘make build’ and ‘make clean’